 When Randall’s right shoulder started to become painful four years ago, he chose to ignore the pain and hoped it would magically disappear.
 “I was the poster child for Aleve and ibuprofen.
 It was my placebo,” Randall said.
-Yet the over-the-counter pain relievers weren’t effective anymore.
+Yet, the over-the-counter pain relievers weren’t effective anymore.
 Slowly Randall was altering his entire way of life because his shoulder wasn’t working.
 “I had to switch to an electronic toothbrush … I started tying a string to my belt so I could get it through my belt loops.
 By the end, I couldn’t even lift a hairbrush to my head if I tried.”

-The most agonizing parts of Randall’s decline was his inability to help with the house and yard, nor did he have the ability to open the door for his bride of 45 years.
+The most agonizing part of Randall’s decline was his inability to help with the house and yard, nor did he have the ability to open the door for his bride of 45 years.
 “I had a fear of letting my mate down.
 I was afraid I wouldn’t be able to hold up my end of the deal.”

-In October, Randall underwent a total shoulder replacement surgery, and in January he was released from physical therapy.
+In October, Randall underwent a total shoulder replacement surgery, and in January, he was released from physical therapy.
 “I took my motorcycle out for a January ride because I hadn’t been able to ride it in years,” Randall said with a smile.

-With a new shoulder replacement Randall doesn’t feel limited anymore.
+With a new shoulder replacement, Randall doesn’t feel limited anymore.
 “Of all the things I like to do, I do them.
-Yes, I do them carefully but I still do them.
-I didn’t think I would ever be able to dance with my wife again and I can.
-I have no hesitation that when I go outside [to work in the yard] there isn’t anything that I can’t do.
+Yes, I do them carefully, but I still do them.
+I didn’t think I would ever be able to dance with my wife again, and I can.
+I have no hesitation that when I go outside [to work in the yard], there isn’t anything that I can’t do.
 I can sleep on that side again.
 I can even brush my teeth with my right hand.
-My life’s back and I’m more than grateful … I’m never gonna pitch for the Rockies but that’s okay.”
+My life’s back, and I’m more than grateful … I’m never gonna pitch for the Rockies, but that’s okay.”